CD3/pyHomework/README.md

 a quiz key (for paper quizzes).

 The module provides utilities for creating homework problem sets, and Blackboard quizzes to accompany these problem sets, in a python program.
-The primary benefit of using the module is the creation of quizzes to accompany homework set.
+The primary benefit of using the module is the creation of quizzes to accompany homework sets.
 The homework sets are generated using LaTeX, which could just as easily be written directly using document templates.
 However, using the utilities provided by the module, a quiz can be generated that references questions in the homework set, and the reference numbers will be automatically managed.